 Elit Well Represented

 A resource for teachers and students of new media writing, who are exploring what authoring tools to use, for new media writers and poets, who are interested in how their colleagues approach their work, and for readers, who want to understand how new media writers and poets create their work, the Authoring Software project is an ongoing collection of statements about authoring tools and software.
-It also looks at the relationship between interface and content in new media writing and at how the innovative use of authoring tools and the creation of new authoring tools have expanded digital writing/hypertext writing/net narrative practice in this vibrant contemporary creative writing field.
+It also looks at the relationship between interface and content in electronic literature and at how the innovative use of authoring tools, creation of new authoring tools, and the use of images and sound have expanded electronic literature/social media narrative practice in this vibrant contemporary creative writing field.